arghyachaks/Startup-Market-Place/README.md

 Other than requirement package, you need to install:

-npm install --global --production windows-build-tools
+npm install --global --production windows-build-tools (admin mode required)

 and